Food vs environmental dog allergies: signs, symptoms and how to get a diagnosis

 However, while it might be more difficult to determine the cause of an environmental allergy, you can still take notice of when your dog has a flare-up.
 Does it occur when there’s a high pollen count?
 Or after you’ve done a spot of dusting?
 See if you can find potential patterns and this might help you unveil the culprit of your dog’s allergy.

-For more on this, found out everything you need to know about dog food allergy tests or learn to spot the signs of skin allergies in dogs.
+For more on this, found out everything you need to know about dog food allergy tests or learn to spot the signs of skin allergies in dogs and skin conditions in dogs.

 PetsRadar Newsletter